How to Deal With a Distant Teen

 If you’re a parent dealing with a distant teen don’t:

-- Start to lecture your teen about being more involved within the family dynamic
+- Start to lecture your teen about being more involved in the family dynamic

 - Threaten them with punishments